Skip to main content

 Progressive Web Apps - An Intro + Answering some common questions

 Hello!
-Today I want to dive a little deeper and answer some common questions about Progressive Web Applications (PWAs) that I get, but dont see answers often to "in the wild".
+Today I want to dive a little deeper and answer some common questions about Progressive Web Applications (PWAs) that I get but don't see answers often to "in the wild."
 Let's start with a small intro, and then we will dive into the questions!
-We will then wrap up with an overview of some advantages PWAs have over platform-specific(native) apps.
+We will then wrap up with an overview of some advantages PWAs have over platform-specific (native) apps.

 What is a PWA? #

-Progressive Web Applications (PWAs), at their most basic, are web apps that use modern web capabilities; at least a Web App Manifest and Service Worker, to enable advanced, native app like experiences on a user's device.
-PWAs can be installed through the browser, which will give the user a special install prompt if the browser detects a Web App Manifest and Service Worker, and installed through app stores, such as the Microsoft Store, Google Play and the Meta app store.
+Progressive Web Applications (PWAs), at their most basic, are web apps that use modern web capabilities; at least a Web App Manifest and Service Worker, to enable advanced, native app-like experiences on a user's device.
+PWAs can be installed through the browser, which will give the user a special install prompt if the browser detects a Web App Manifest and Service Worker, and installed through app stores, such as the Microsoft Store, Google Play, and the Meta app store.

 And much more!

-Common Questions #
+Common Questions / Concerns #

-While the above description gives a good overview of PWAs, let's dive into some common questions I get about them, and hopefully my answers provide clarity.
+While the above description gives a good overview of PWAs, let's dive into some common questions I get about them, and hopefully, my answers provide clarity.

 Yes!
 Many of the APIs can be used in a normal web app running in a browser tab.
-However, others, like shortcuts for example, require an installed PWA.
-A simple way to look at it is “All web APIs are PWA APIs, but not all PWA APIs are web APIs.”.
+However, others, like shortcuts, for example, require an installed PWA.
+A simple way to look at it is “All web APIs are PWA APIs, but not all PWA APIs are web APIs.”
 However, all the capabilities are still just JavaScript running in the browser engine, the only difference is whether your app is running as an installed app (the user has installed it from the browser or app stores) or in a browser tab.

 Yes!
 You can think of installed PWAs as running in a “headless” browser tab.
-It looks like a webview app, but it's running in the browser.
+It looks like a WebView app, but it's running in the browser.

 Yes, but with some caveats that you may be used to from feature checking for APIs such as Promises in the past.
-So, all PWAs are just HTML, CSS and JavaScript, atleast initially served from a web server, just like anything on the web.
-Because of this, they will work, atleast at some basic level, on any browser!
+So, all PWAs are just HTML, CSS, and JavaScript, at least initially served from a web server, just like anything on the web.
+Because of this, they will work, at least at some basic level, on any browser!
 However, this does not mean that, if your app relies on one of the advanced APIs I mentioned above, it will work in any browser.
-While many of the above APIs are supported cross-browser, some are Chromium only, and some are Chromium and Firefox only.
-Safari has historically had very limited support for anything beyond the basics in a PWA, this has been changing fast over the last 2-3 years because of social pressure, political pressure and market pressures.
+While many of the above APIs are supported cross-browser, some are Chromium-only, and some are Chromium and Firefox only.
+Safari has historically had very limited support for anything beyond the basics in a PWA; this has been changing fast over the last 2-3 years because of social pressure, political pressure, and market pressures.

 Any OS that can run a modern browser, especially chromium-based browsers.
-Windows, Android, macOS, ChromeOS and Linux all have great support for PWAs.
-IOS and iPadOS have been held back for years on PWAs, but this is rapidly improving over the last two years.
+Windows, Android, macOS, ChromeOS, and Linux all have great support for PWAs. iOS and iPadOS have been held back for years on PWAs, but this is rapidly improving over the last two years.

-Hopefully this answers some of the questions you had about Progressive Web Apps!
+Hopefully, this answers some of the questions you had about Progressive Web Apps!

 Advantages of PWAs over native apps #